Cristina-Colcha/Registro/README.md

  The container is configured to run on port 8081 you can use the image with the following message

    docker pull cristinacolcha/registro-php:latest

+This README includes instructions for cloning, configuring and running the project in a local environment without a dedicated web server.